shahzadsab/Test/README.md

 Test
 ====

-learning how to use git
+how to use git;

+trying to initialize from my desktop and commit;